 Representing Tractor-Trailer Accident Victims in Phoenix & Beyond

 Deciding who is responsible in a trailer accident may seem simple to the untrained eye, but an experienced attorney will tell you that it’s more complex than it appears.
 Many lawyers are great at handling routine auto accidents but are unaware as to all the laws and documents required to properly handle an accident involving a semi-truck.
 There are many factors at play in a trailer accident, and many people involved.
 Building a lawsuit against a truck driver, trucking company, manufacturer, or private trailer takes time and patience.
-A personal injury attorney must gather evidence that proves someone else’s negligence in the accident and examine the many state and federal laws surrounding trailer accidents.
+A truck accident attorney in Phoenix must gather evidence that proves someone else’s negligence in the accident and examine the many state and federal laws surrounding trailer accidents.

 Injuries sustained in a trailer accident are often severe, resulting from high-impact collisions, rollovers, pedestrian and bicyclist accidents, and crushing accidents.
 The size and weight of a tractor-trailer can cause immense damage to a passenger vehicle in a collision, leading to traumatic injuries affecting the head, brain, neck, and back.
 Pedestrian and bicycle collisions with trailers are typically fatal.